RELX: Governance

 In 2019, Harvard Business Review ranked Erik Engström the world's 11th best performing CEO.

 In August 2020, RELX announced Sir Anthony Habgood would retire as Chair, to be replaced by Paul Walker in the first half of 2021.

 Corporate affairs

 Corporate strategy

-From 2011 to 2014, the average annual value of disposals was about $300m.
+From 2011 to 2014, the average annual value of acquisitions was about $300m.
 The predictability of the company's results in recent years has led to a re-rating of the shares.

 Financial performance

 Social responsibility

 The RELX Environmental Challenge awards grants to projects advancing access to safe water and sanitation.

 In 2019, Mike Walsh, CEO of LexisNexis, was honoured by the UN Foundation with a Global Leadership award for the company's work in advancing the Rule of Law - recognizing the company's commitment to strengthening equality under law, transparency of law, independent judiciaries and accessible legal remedy.

 The Elsevier Foundation supports libraries in developing countries, women scientists and nursing facilities.
 In 2016 it committed $1m a year, for 3 years, to programmes encouraging diversity in science, technology and medicine and promoting science research in developing countries.

 Programmes operated by LexisNexis Legal & Professional include: